 By the Bohr standard of expertise…

-• I am an expert in workplace relations.
-So says my past as someone who contributed to all kinds of workplace negativity and found out how that worked out.
+- I am an expert in workplace relations.
+So says my past as someone who contributed to all kinds of workplace negativity as an employee and later as a boss.

-I am a successful person.
+Nowadays I really am a successful person.
 Why?
-Because I have learned how to turn painful life experiences and failure into life lessons that have changed me for the better… and thousands of others.
-In fact, some of my life’s failures – if we’re going to use that word – have been spectacular debacles; enormous mistakes; lapses in judgment that would make the stars of the Jackass movies look like MIT phenoms.
-I’ve been a millionaire and I’ve experienced a foreclosure.
-I’ve made a lot of people mad (for the right and wrong reasons) and I’ve made a lot of people happy.
+Because I have learned how to turn painful life experiences and epic failure into life lessons that have changed me for the better… and thousands of others.
+In fact, as I have already alluded to, some of my life’s failures – if we are going to use that word – have been spectacular debacles; enormous mistakes; mega lapses in judgment.
+I have been financially solid and I have experienced a foreclosure.
+I have made a lot of people mad (for the right and wrong reasons) and I have made a lot of people happy.

-In short, I’ve learned – through personal study and especially through the applied research of excruciating experiences – how to blast through difficulties of all kinds.
-No matter how big the past setbacks have been, I’ve learned how to continue to overcome obstacles.
-In fact, I’ve succeeded because of, not in spite of my past flops.
-I am an Obstacle Blaster.
+In short, I have learned – through personal study and especially through the applied research of excruciating experiences – how to blast through difficulties of all kinds.
+No matter how big the past setbacks have been, I have learned how to continue to overcome obstacles.

 So, Why the Obstacle Blaster blog?
 Here’s My Why…

 To me, there’s generally no such thing as failure (as you’ll read at this blog).
-If you so choose, you can make it so that all the painful and pathetic things in your past can work together to help make a phenomenal future.
+If you so choose, you can adopt a way of thinking that can eventually convert all the painful and pathetic things in your past by commanding them to work together in your favor to help make a phenomenal future.
 I am fanatical about helping people get out of, and stay out of, painful situations in life, in personal relationships and at the workplace.
-Take seriously what you read here and you will be an Obstacle Blaster.
+Take seriously what you read here and you will be an Obstacle Blaster too.

 Although I am a life coach in the areas/topics you see dealt with here, do not make the mistake of referring to me as The Obstacle Blaster.
 If and when obstacles get blasted, that’s your doing, not mine.
 I don’t blast obstacles.
 You do when you decide that’s what you want to do and when your desire to get rid of the obstacles is greater than your desire to allow them to stay in your way and to allow those obstacles to continue to be a daily part of your life.